Latest posts by Hailey Friedman (see all)

-GrowthBar has the same backlink, Google Ads, and organic keyword capabilities of larger SEO tools, but it also has specialty features that make bloggers’ lives way easier.
-These include a game-changing AI content creation feature that makes writing blog posts a breeze.
+GrowthBar has the same backlinking, Google Ads, and organic keyword capabilities of larger SEO tools, but it also has a specialty feature that make bloggers’ lives way easier: a game-changing AI content generation feature that makes writing blog posts a breeze.

 It’s much cheaper than upmarket SEO tools because it was created specifically with small businesses, freelancers, and bloggers in mind to make everyday marketing decisions.
 It’s just as powerful at less than half the price.

 GrowthBar can help you identify exactly which strategies are going to move the needle for your business so you’re not wasting time and money on the wrong places.

 - Keyword suggestions

 - Backlink research

 - Export data to CSV